hello, i am amulya baral.

 for work, i

-do academic things
+do academic things (link goes to my ORCID)

 made panres2 AMR gene database ontology browser